-CLUNK Puppet Lab is a storytelling laboratory, dedicated to exploring intersections between intimate moments and connections of shared human experiences that are entangled with social, environmental, and ethical narratives, to catalyze consciousness and accelerate change.
-This all sounds very important and serious, we know, and it is.
-It’s also fun, playful, engaging and full of wonder.
-We collaborate with puppeteers, visual artists, musicians, dancers, and physical theatre artists to explore a broader perspective in the creation of work pusing the boundaries puppetry as an art form.
-The best part is that we get to create temporary worlds in which to experiment with ideas and questions that tickle and whisper at the edges of everyday life.
+CLUNK Puppet Lab is a storytelling laboratory, dedicated to exploring intersections between intimate moments and connections of shared human experiences.
+We collaborate with puppeteers, visual artists, musicians, dancers, and physical theatre artists to explore a broader perspective in the creation of work pushing the boundaries of puppetry as an art form.

-CLUNK premiered their inaugural show “How I Became Invisible” at Vertigo Theatre in Calgary for a two week run in the fall of 2011.
-The show was later featured as the main stage show, where it was performed to sold out houses at the Puppets Up International Puppet Festival in Almonte Ontario in August, 2012.
+CLUNK premiered their inaugural show “How I Became Invisible” at Vertigo Theatre in Calgary for a two-week run in the fall of 2011.
+The show was later featured as the main stage show, where it was performed to sold-out houses at the Puppets Up International Puppet Festival in Almonte Ontario in August 2012.
 Most recently HIBI toured to the Spring Works Festival in Stratford Ontario in May 2014.
-CLUNK Puppet Lab has also created and performed a number of new short works that have toured to various festivals including: “Fin” at the Festival de Castelliers; “The Unremarkable Disappearance of Mr. Ogorki” at the Fresh Ideas in Puppetry, as well as at Theatre Passe Muraille in Dutch Uncle’s Gregori’s Phantastic Big Time Show; “Gone Fishin” at OUF Festival in Montreal.
+CLUNK Puppet Lab has also created and performed several new short works that have toured to various festivals including: “Fin” at the Festival de Castelliers; “The Unremarkable Disappearance of Mr. Ogorki” at the Fresh Ideas in Puppetry, as well as at Theatre Passe Muraille in Dutch Uncle’s Gregori’s Phantastic Big Time Show; “Gone Fishin” at OUF Festival in Montreal.
 Additionally, CLUNK has worked building for The Old Trout Puppet Workshop on their most recent show “Ignorance”; built and performed in their new NFB film “From Naughty to Nice”, have taught workshops on puppet mechanics at Humber College and puppet construction for the Humber College Puppetry Intensive, puppeteered in a music video for Chris Demeanor’s Gunslinger, were commissioned by Forte Musical Theatre to build the puppets for their show Maria Rasputin Presents, Young Peoples Theatre, and puppeteered on a children’s TV demo for Kim Persona.
-CLUNK has also collaborated with David Lane of New England Puppetry on “Chronicles of Rose” the story of Rose Valland, the curator of the Jeu du Paume Museum in Paris which was commandeered by the Nazis during the occupation of France in WWII.
-We are currently in the early stages of collaborating with Ginette Mohr and Lori Nancy Kalamanski on Wren’s Recipes, the story of a 10-year-old girl who discovers there is magic behind the tasty dishes she and her grandmother make together in their tiny cottage kitchen.
+CLUNK has also collaborated with David Lane of New England Puppetry on “Chronicles of Rose” the story of Rose Valland, the curator of the Jeu du Paume Museum in Paris which the Nazis commandeered during the occupation of France in WWII.
+We are currently in development with Ginette Mohr and Lori Nancy Kalamanski on Wren’s Recipes, the story of a 10-year-old girl who discovers there is magic behind the tasty dishes she and her grandmother make together in their tiny cottage kitchen.

 Jonathan is a Puppet Designer and Special Effects Engineer at CLUNK Puppet Lab.
-He designs and builds sets, creates puppet mechanics, special lighting effects, and designs lighting and sound.
-He also films and edits the shows, designs posters, business cards, and postcards.
-He was first introduced to the magic of media arts at the Ontario College of Art and Design received Fine Art Degree in Integrated Media.
-He later moved to Calgary where he worked with a number of artists to create interactive installations and immersive spaces that utilized video, projections, and sound components in the work.
+He designs and builds sets, creates puppet mechanics, and special lighting effects, and designs lighting and sound.
+He also films and edits the shows, and designs posters, business cards, and postcards.
+He was first introduced to the magic of media arts at the Ontario College of Art and Design and received a Fine Arts Degree in Integrated Media.
+He later moved to Calgary where he worked with several artists to create interactive installations and immersive spaces that utilized video, projections, and sound components in the work.
 The experience with these artists led to opportunities to work with puppet theatre companies looking for ways to integrate new technologies into their shows.
-Jonathan has worked with the Old Trout Puppet Workshop building remote DMX controlled LED fire props for their most recent theatrical production “Ignorance”, and built mechanical set pieces and fire and lighting effects, and a wireless mechanical turnkey for Santa’s sled for their NFB film “From Naughty to Nice”.
-He has also designed and programmed a joystick controlled set of eyebrows using Processing / Arduino for Dutch Uncle Puppetry, and created the Mystery Man’s Glowing Bag special effect using Processing / Arduino for Young People’s Theatre‘s Production of James and the Giant Peach.
+Jonathan has worked with the Old Trout Puppet Workshop building remote DMX-controlled LED fire props for their most recent theatrical production “Ignorance”, and built mechanical set pieces and fire and lighting effects, and a wireless mechanical turnkey for Santa’s sled for their NFB film “From Naughty to Nice”.
+He has also designed and programmed a joystick-controlled set of eyebrows using Processing / Arduino for Dutch Uncle Puppetry.
+He also created the Mystery Man’s Glowing Bag special effect using Processing / Arduino for Young People’s Theatre‘s Production of James and the Giant Peach.
 He is also the co-creator/writer of CLUNK’s “Gone Fishin’ ”.
 Jonathan currently lives in Toronto Ontario.